Close Menu

 Biden’s New Labor Law Could Make Side Hustles Illegal in the U.S.

-A recent announcement by the Biden Administration regarding new labor rules has sent shockwaves through the American workforce.
+Earlier this year, the Biden administration announced new labor laws that sent shockwaves through the American workforce.

-Set to take effect on March 11th, these regulations redefine the classification of workers, particularly in the gig economy, marking a significant departure from the independent contractor model.
+The new rules took effect March 11th, and in doing so redefined the classification of workers, particularly in the gig economy, marking a significant departure from the independent contractor model that has become very popular in recent years.

 Companies Reliant on Gig Work Perform Internal Audits